Kingdom poster

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Chang arrives at Dongnae and chooses to enter the magistrate's compound to investigate, crossing into a world of horror as he discovers the first infected victims., moving from reaction to action.

 At 67 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The zombie horde attacks Jiyulheon clinic in full force at night, overwhelming the defenders.
+Structural examination shows that this crucial beat The zombie horde attacks Jiyulheon clinic in full force at night, overwhelming the defenders.
 Chang realizes the true scale of the plague and that the Cho clan has weaponized it for political gain., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 106 minutes initiates the final act resolution at 80% of the runtime.
 Chang synthesizes political strategy with survival tactics, realizing he must unite the people against the common threat and use the zombie King to expose the Cho clan's crimes., demonstrating the transformation achieved throughout the journey.